Event-Aware Prompt Learning for Dynamic Graphs: Abstract

 \section{Abstract}

-Real-world graph typically evolve via a series of events, modeling dynamic interactions between objects across various domains.
-For dynamic graph learning, dynamic graph neural networks (DGNNs) have emerged as popular solutions.
-Recently, prompt learning methods have been explored on dynamic graphs.
-However, existing methods generally focus on capturing the relationship between nodes and time, while overlooking the impact of historical events.
-In this paper, we propose \model, an event-aware dynamic graph prompt learning framework that can serve as a plug-in to existing methods, enhancing their ability to leverage historical events knowledge.
-First, we extract a series of historical events for each node and introduce an event adaptation mechanism to align the fine-grained characteristics of these events with downstream tasks.
-Second, we propose an event aggregation mechanism to effectively integrate historical knowledge into node representations.
-Finally, we conduct extensive experiments on four public datasets to evaluate and analyze \model.
+Real-world graph typically evolve through a series of events, modeling dynamic interactions between objects across various information retrieval applications.
+While dynamic graph neural networks have emerged as a popular solution to modeling dynamic graphs, more recent prompt learning approaches offer a parameter-efficient alternative.
+However, existing approaches mainly operate at the node--time level and fail to explicitly exploit the structural evolutions induced by historical events.
+In this paper, we propose \model, an event-aware dynamic graph prompt learning framework that can serve as a plug-in to existing methods, enhancing their ability to leverage historical events.
+First, we extract node-specific event histories, then perform event adaptation via lightweight, task-aligned prompts to modify fine-grained event evidence toward the downstream objective.
+Second, we propose an event aggregation mechanism to integrate adapted events across time using a recency-aware time-decay prior and a pattern-aware dynamic prompt to capture both short-term dynamics and informative long-range patterns.
+Extensive experiments on four public datasets demonstrate that \model\ consistently improves over state-of-the-art baselines.
+Codes are available at \url{https://anonymous.4open.science/r/EVP-F57E/} for anonymous reviewing.